Avan-khan

-Avan-khan III or Yegan III (Armenian: Ավան խան) was the Armenian ruler of Dizak from 1716 to 1744 and the ancestor of Melik-Aslanov and Melik-Eganov families.
+Avan-khan III or Yegan III (Armenian: Ավան խան) was the Armenian ruler of Dizak from 1716 to 1744 and the ancestor of Melik-Aslanyan and Melik-Yeganyan families.

 Origin

 He was born in the village of Artu in the province of Lori in the family of vardapet Lukas from the Avanid dynasty.
 According to many authors Melik Avan III returned to Dizak from Lori with his father and family members after a quarrel with his relative Elizbar pertaining to some land.

 Historian Mirza Adigozal bey writes: "One of these districts is Dizak.
 Its chieftain is called Melik Yegan.
 He escaped from Lori and during the reign of Nader Shah and by his command he sat on the throne of the chieftaincy and gained respect."

 Biography

-Melik Avan moved to the village of Tugh of the Dizak where he became a melik.
+Melik Avan moved to the village of Tugh in Dizak where he became a melik.
 Here his father restored the Gtich monastery.
 Avan erected a magnificent church in the village and fortified the settlement with circumferential walls.
 The Palace of Dizak Meliks he built in the same village decorated with Armenian inscriptions is still preserved today.

 From 1722 to 1728, he participated in the liberation struggle of Armenians against foreign domination under the command of Davit Bek.
 The military talent of the ruler of the Principality of Dizak was noted by the Persian and Russian courts.

 During the reign of Empress of Russia Anna Ioannovna he went with his retinue to Russia, where he met with a wonderful reception.
 The Russian tsarina for the services rendered by him to Peter the Great during the Persian campaigns granted melik Avan the rank of major general and various orders.

 The Persian Shah Nader in 1736 appointed him khan and beylerbey of all the provinces of the Karabakh khanate.
 He was raised to the baronial dignity of the Holy Roman Empire by the Emperor of Austria under the name of Johann von Giovanni.

-In 1741, Avan Khan at the invitation of Elizaveth of Russia attended the celebrations on the occasion of her coronation.
-At the festivities the khan negotiates and holds a series of meetings with the queen and high-ranking officials of Russia.
+In 1741, Avan Khan at the invitation of Elizabeth of Russia attended the celebrations on the occasion of her coronation.
+At the festivities the khan negotiated and held a series of meetings with the queen and high-ranking officials of Russia.

 After returning to his homeland in Dizak melik Avan-Khan did not live long.
 He died in 1744 and was buried in the tomb of the church of his fortress Tugh.
+An inscription on his tombstone reads: